Study in Germany |

 [A. Summer courses] [B. Erasmus program] [C. Complementary study programs] [D. General postgraduate study programs] [E. Specialised postgraduate study programs]

-A. Summer courses (as advertised for 2022)
+A. Summer courses (as advertised for 2024)

 Note: If not indicated otherwise, the summer courses will be in English and on-campus.

 The Erasmus+ program of the European Union is the most popular exchange program for students, lecturers (and others) in Europe.
 The studies abroad can be for one or two semesters, the access is easy and the foreign students are well supported and integrated at the guest university.
 In its 35 years history, the Erasmus program has provided an important contribution to a better mutual understanding and cooperation of lawyers in integrating Europe.
 However, the exchange was generally limited to students coming from and going to European universities.
 Only the Erasmus Mundus program that focused on the sector of advanced studies and doctoral studies supported cooperation between European and non-European universities.
 In 2013, these programs and others were merged to the Erasmus+ program that also promotes the exchange with non-European partner countries.
-In 2021, 139 Indonesians were awarded Erasmus+ scholarships.
+In 2022, 210 Indonesians were awarded Erasmus+ scholarships.
 The Erasmus+ program was recently reshaped and extended until 2027.

 C. Complementary study programs (not requiring completion of a full course of legal studies)

-German universities usually offer study programs for foreign law students who have completed a full course of legal studies (of 4 to 5 years, including bachelor's and master's degree) in their home country.
+German universities often offer study programs for foreign law students who have completed a full course of legal studies (of 4 to 5 years, including bachelor's and master's degree) in their home country.
 However, there are exceptions (a few even in English):

 Berlin School of Economics and